algolia/instantsearch/packages/algoliasearch-helper/README.md

 ### Objects

 **AlgoliasearchHelper** : the helper.
-Keeps the state of the search, makes the queries and calls the handlers when an event happen
+Keeps the state of the search, makes the queries and calls the handlers when an event happen.

 **SearchParameters** : the object representing the state of the search.